vthunder/site-update/README.md

 Neat!

 In addition to removal, you can also add and replace content.
-In that case, the transform array needs a third item, which is the content to add.
+In that case, the transform array needs a third or fourth item, depending on the specific change.
+See below for a list.

 I find it particularly useful to replace elements with partial includes.
 For example, split scripts into a separate file called